Don't let another day slip by. Get your online antidepressant prescription today!

 What if I’ve tried one antidepressant that didn’t work?

 It’s common to switch classes or try a different SSRI/SNRI if initial therapy is ineffective or poorly tolerated.
-During your online consultation, let your provider know which medications you’ve been attempting so they can tailor your next prescription.
+During your virtual doctor consultation let your provider know which medications you’ve been attempting so they can tailor your next prescription.
 With Your Doctors Online, you have the option to seek help from our mental health counselors as well as additional support.

 Are telehealth doctors as qualified as in-person psychiatrists?